box/box-typescript-sdk-gen/docs/legalHoldPolicies.md

 - legalHoldPolicyId `string`
   - The ID of the legal hold policy
   - Used as `legal_hold_policy_id` in path `path` of the API call
+- headers `DeleteLegalHoldPolicyByIdHeadersArg`
+  - Used as headers for the API call

+### Returns

+This function returns a value of type `undefined`.

+A blank response is returned if the policy was successfully deleted.